 Ultherapy is a new ultrasound treatment, recently approved by the FDA, for counteracting the effects of time and gravity on your face.
-It is a 30- minute treatment that uses your body’s own regenerative response to gently and gradually restore memory to the skin and underlying tissue.
+It is a 30 to 45-minute treatment that uses your body’s own regenerative response to gently and gradually restore memory to the skin and underlying tissue.
 Ulthera actually helps your tissue begin to reproduce collagen.

 How does Ultherapy Work?

 As with other ultrasound procedures, a smooth applicator placed on your skin projects an image onto a screen that allows Dr. Ringler to plan where the energy should be directed.
 The same applicator is then used to deliver low levels of focused energy at just the right depth below the skin to achieve a positive effect, all the while leaving the surface of your skin undisturbed.

 A good candidate for Ultherapy is someone with skin that has relaxed to the point of looking and feeling less firm than desired.
 A lowered brow line or sagging skin of the eyelids, for instance, is often the first sign of maturing skin.

 Comfort levels vary from person to person.
 While many people do not feel the need for any pain medication during the procedure, Dr. Ringler will give you medication options for staying comfortable during treatment if you so choose.
 Many patients describe the sensation a momentary prickling or heat beneath the skin.
 This is the ultrasound energy being delivered to the tissue, which is how Ultherapy lifts and tightens the facial tissues.

 You are able to return to your normal activities right away, and there are no special measures you need to take.
 Your skin may appear a bit flushed immediately after the treatment, but any redness should disappear in a matter of hours.